lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/Prepare-for-Vent.rst

      :name: script prepareforonsky_AuxTel running

      ``auxtel/prepare_for/vent.py`` script running until observer manually stops it or the Sun reaches 5 deg above horizon.

 #.
-Proceed to the AuxTel dome, and open the dome shutter manually two thirds of the way using the buttons at the top of the stairs.
-   The main shutter must not be opened too far such that direct sunlight contacts the telescope or any hardware on concrete inside the dome.
-   It is ok if small amounts of sunlight impacts the internal skin of the dome though.

-#.
 If the wind speed is below 15 m/s, manually open vent gate #3 using the switch and turn on the extraction fan to **20-25Hz**.
    If wind speed is above or close to 15 m/s, keep vent gates closed and extraction fan off.